JeeWeetje/iot-workshop/README.md

 Follow the steps to create an application and register your device.

 1. Log into the [The Things Network dashboard](https://preview.dashboard.thethingsnetwork.org).
 You will be asked to provide TTN credentials if needed
 2. Add a new application.
-Pick a unique Application ID
+Pick a unique Application ID (for example `goatTrough`)

     ![alt tag](img/ttn-application.png)